 A late payment may not be reported within the first few days but once it is reported to the bureaus, it will affect your score negatively.
-Debt utilization is the percentage of your credit limit that you are using at a given time, and it’s advised that you should keep your debt balance below 30% of your advance limit.
+Debt utilization is the percentage of your credit limit that you are using at a given time and it is recommended that you should keep your debt balance below 30% of your advance limit.
 The ages of previous and current account will amount to your credit history.
-A longer debt history is better, however, if you have an unsatisfactory score, do not be worried.
+A longer debt history is better, however, if you have a less than stellar score, do not be worried.
 Begin slowly and develop slowly and as time goes by, you will be able to improve your score.

 With the rise of financial fraud globally, EMV chip is a microchip that is embedded in your credit card.
 Not all cards are equipped with the chip.
 It is essential that you consult your lender on the possibility of including the chip in your card.
 The chips have two card verification systems – chip and pin, and chip and signature.
 Chip and signature cards are popular in the United States and you use the signature to verify purchases.
 On the other hand, chip and pin are used in Europe and they require four to six-digit pin for verification.
 Chip-enabled cards are more secure than Magneto stripe card and they transmit data between the terminal and the hosting bank.
 It has extra security and nobody can use your credit card without your permission.